 It is also bankruptcy fraud to make “a false or fraudulent representation, claim, or promise concerning or in relation to a proceeding under title 11, at any time before or after the filing of the petition, or in relation to a proceeding falsely asserted to be pending under such title.”
 In other words, it is bankruptcy fraud to make false statements, or to supply false or misleading information, before or after filing, in connection with any bankruptcy proceedings, which is what is meant by “a proceeding under title 11.”
 (Not to be confused with Chapter 11 bankruptcy, Title 11 of the U.S. Code pertains to bankruptcy generally, including Chapter 7 bankruptcy, or “liquidation,” and Chapter 13 bankruptcy, or “reorganization.”)

 Bankruptcy fraud can take several forms under these fairly broad definitions, such as filing multiple claims.
-One of the most common examples is concealment of the debtor’s assets, which must be listed using accurate, complete, and up-to-date information when the debtor files for bankruptcy.
+One of the most common examples is the concealment of the debtor’s assets, which must be listed using accurate, complete, and up-to-date information when the debtor files for bankruptcy.
 For example, a document called Form 106A/B (Schedule A/B: Property) requires debtors to list any buildings, land, or other pieces of property they own or have an interest in.

 Bankruptcy Fraud Penalties and Consequences

-For a California bankruptcy attorney, committing or attempting to commit bankruptcy fraud can result in disbarment.
+For a Sacramento bankruptcy attorney, committing or attempting to commit bankruptcy fraud can result in disbarment.
 But what if you aren’t an attorney?
 Other than potentially losing your job, what other types of consequences can arise from engaging in bankruptcy fraud?

 In fact, this is really a two-part question: what are the consequences of bankruptcy fraud for your bankruptcy case, and additionally, what are the criminal consequences of bankruptcy fraud?